rehierl/abstract-properties/12-x-doctree-traversal/12-6-reversed-post-order/2-0-post-order-rev.md

                            child nodes  |                         |
 ```

-Based on the above algorithm, the post-order traversal requires to replace a
+Based on the above, the post-order traversal requires to replace a node and all
-node and all the nodes subsequent to it with its reversed child order `cR(n)`,
+the nodes subsequent to it with its reversed child order `cR(n)`, followed by
-followed by the node `n`, followed by its reversed sequence of presequent
+the node `n`, followed by its reversed sequence of presequent siblings `sR(n)`.
-siblings `sR(n)`.

 ```
 n -|-> (ps .. fs)     =>     -> (.. lc .. fc) × n × (.. ps .. fs)
    |-> (lc .. fc)            -> (cR × n × sR)
 ```

-* the reversed post-order rule := `(cR × n × sR)`

 <!-- ======================================================================= -->
 ## order of execution